Musonda2day/Asset-Portfolio-Management-usingDeep-Reinforcement-Learning-/README.md

   **1. Feature Engineering**.
 Further Feature Engineering will be performed to consider addition of more relevant features to the models;

   **2. Hyper-parameter Tuning**.
-We will tune the hyper-parameters for the model such as the learning rate, number of raining steps etc. We will explore RL Baseline Zoo and Optuna in opimizing the performance of the DRL models.
+We will tune the hyper-parameters for the model such as the learning rate, number of raining steps etc.

   **3. Reward Function Design**.
 The design of the reward function will be considered in the defined environment space.